 When taking down string lights, start where you finished when putting them up, then work backwards.
 As you remove the lights, hold one end of the strand in your hand while wrapping it around your elbow, creating a large loop.
 Tie each looped light strand with a string, then place each in its own Ziploc bag and store together in a waterproof container.

 Believe it or not, this doesn't have to end with a living room covered in pine needles.
 If you're a planner, buy a Christmas tree removal bag before you set up your tree.
 These disposable bags fashion around the tree stand and hide under your tree skirt during the holidays.
 Then, when you're ready to remove the tree, you simply pull it up and tie it off at the top, creating a convenient trap for the needles.
 Once it's bagged up, remove the tree from the stand and carry it out of your house.

-However, if you don't remember to buy a bag or would prefer a DIY method, try this pro trick from Kevin Urrita, founder of NYC-based cleaning service Maid Sailors.
+If you don't remember to buy a tree-specific bag or would prefer a DIY method, try this trick from Kevin Urrita, the founder of Maid Sailors, a New York City-based cleaning service.
 "What we do is take a big garbage bag and put it around the top of the Christmas tree, then tie the bottom of the bag around the base," he says.
 "This will collect the pine needles when you flip over the tree and start moving it."

 4. Dispose Responsibly

 Before putting your tree out with the trash, research local recycling options first.
 In most residential areas, your curbside recycling program will pick up your tree, but only for a week or two after Christmas.
 (If you need help disposing after this, you may need to call for pick-up services).